 The Rhodes University Bequest Association

 The power of bequests.
 Through the years, bequests have made a powerful impact on the world around us, particularly in the fields of welfare and education.
-For example, philanthropist Andrew Carnegie left bequests totaling $US350m.
+For example, philanthropist Andrew Carnegie left bequests totalling $US350m.
 In his lifetime he set up 2500 libraries in Britain and North America and his bequests supported four Scottish universities and the Carnegie Mellon University.

 Over the past 50 years a number of quite modest sums bequeathed to Rhodes University have been carefully invested and, in many cases, have grown to millions of rand, which now provide annual bursaries and scholarships for promising students.
 Bequests of shares, insurance policies and buildings have also been put to good use.